 - Wissahickon School District

 When students arrive at Plymouth Meeting Friends School by bus, they are greeted by a faculty member.
-School begins at 8:00 am for Kindergarten through Sixth Grade and at 8:15 am for Early Childhood.
+School begins at 8:00 am for Kindergarten through Sixth Grade and at 8:15 am for Pre-K.

 Plymouth Meeting Friends School is accessible by public transportation.
 SEPTA’s L bus travels from Mount Airy, Wyndmoor, Chestnut Hill, and other points west of the school and stops at the intersection of Germantown Pike and Butler Pike, right outside the school’s walls.